-Last week I was fielding questions on social media about Minitab 18, the latest version of our statistical software.
-Almost as soon as the new release was announced, we received a question that comes up often from people in pharmaceutical and medical device companies:
+Last week I was fielding questions on social media about the latest version of our statistical software.
+Almost as soon as the new release was announced, we received a question that comes up often from people in pharmaceutical and medical device companies:"Is Minitab FDA-validated?"

 How Software Gets Validated